WordCamp Philippines 2008 : A Success!

 It has been a busy week for Pinoy Bloggers.
-Yesterday all WordPress users, enthusiasts, and developers together with Mr. Wordpress himself gathered in College of Saint Benilde in Manila for the first WordCamp Philippines.
+Yesterday all WordPress users, enthusiasts, and developers together with Mr. WordPress himself gathered in College of Saint Benilde in Manila for the first WordCamp Philippines.

 WordPress Pins for Early Birds